 3 ESY Programs:

-- Site-based - Assigned Special Education teachers at Apollo-Ridge and Homer Center School Districts to provide ESY services (6 week program starting in July).
+- Site-based - Assigned Special Education teachers at Apollo-Ridge and Homer-Center School Districts to provide ESY services (5-week program starting in July).

-Questions regarding ESY eligibility, program schedules, timetables, and other related issues should be directed to local school districts Special Education departments.
+Questions regarding ESY eligibility, program schedules, timetables, and other related issues should be directed to local school district Special Education departments.

 For questions regarding ARIN IU 28 ESY programs, please contact: